Editor’s Note: This Rosetta Stone Japanese Review has been updated on October 6, 2024.

 Rosetta Stone Japanese Review: Overview

-At the core of the program is the multiple-choice style questions which systematically introduces new vocabulary and verbs, and then proceeds to test you on different combinations of these through a variety of different questions.
+At the core of the program are the multiple-choice style questions, which systematically introduce new vocabulary and verbs, and then proceed to test you on different combinations of these through a variety of questions.

 You are shown a series of photos and then asked to select the right answer based upon what you hear or read.
 The course is designed to be cumulative so that the learner is exposed to the new concepts progressively as they learn the language.
-The latest version now incorporates an online classroom with group tutoring, though it costs an extra fee.
+The latest version includes Live Lessons that are free with all subscriptions.

 A Rosetta Stone Japanese membership includes: